Skip to content

 }

-Projection Parameters: - label: Descriptive name for the analysis - axis: Parameter to vary along the projection line - filter: Fixed parameters defining experimental controls - values: Specific parameter values to include in analysis - labels: Human-readable labels for axis ticks
+Projection Parameters: - id: Unique projection identifier (stored in projections[] column) - label: Descriptive name for the analysis - axis: Parameter to vary along the projection line - filter: Fixed parameters defining experimental controls - values: Specific parameter values to include in analysis - labels: Human-readable labels for axis ticks

 Surfaces (2D Analysis)